Top Nav

 Lemurs are crucial to Madagascar’s rich and thriving biodiversity.
 The decline in lemur populations and the rapid extinction of a number of species, due to habitat loss and hunting, is jeopardising this biodiversity.

 Currently, a number of forest communities hunt and eat lemurs as a primary source of protein in their diet, or keep them as pets.
 Although protection legislation exists, it is not widely known, understood nor enforced.
-Habitat loss due to forest in-migration for ‘slash and burn’ agriculture, deforestation and logging is an equally crucial factor in this Project.
+Habitat loss due to forest in-migration for ‘slash and burn’ agriculture, deforestation and logging is an equally crucial factor in this project.

 COFAV has the highest number of lemur species of any protected area in Madagascar – of which a disproportionate number are in elevated threat categories.
 However, scientific research on biodiversity has largely been limited to national parks.